tanimislam/howdy/docs/source/howdy-core/gui_tools/howdy_core_gui.rst

 2. Click on the *Allow* button for the six Google services that Howdy requires (see :numref:`google_step06_allowbutton`).

-3. The final browser window shows a text box with the `Google OAuth2 authentication`_ token string.
+3. The final browser window shows a text box with the `Google OAuth2 authentication`_ token string (see :numref:`google_step07_oauthtokencopy`).
 Copy that string into the GUI dialog widget in :numref:`howdy_core_gui_mainwindow`, and press return on the text box in this dialog window.

 If all goes well, then all the Google services needed by Howdy will have been authorized.